oreinecke/couchgis/README.md

 --------------------------

 The [upload page](couchgis/_attachments/upload.html) covers editing and uploading new documents.
-Accepted formats are GeoJSON Feature/FeatureCollection and the ghastly Microsoft Excel 2003 XML spreadsheet.
+By itself, it can read the ghastly Microsoft Excel 2003 XML spreadsheet and the GeoJSON Feature/FeatureCollection.
+If you patch CouchGIS with [couch-ogr2ogr][4], it will also accept ghastly ESRI Shape Files as well as pretty much everything.

 Not surprisingly, the form pretty much explains itself, and even if documents have been deleted or messed up, there's always a revert button.
 Also, you can review the data that is going to be uploaded.

 In CouchDB creating new or changing documents is more or less the same, as soon as the Bulk Document API is in use.
 The application works with, and extends its